Gdańsk Street, Bydgoszcz

-Gdańska Street is one of the main streets of downtown Bydgoszcz, Poland.
-Initially, the street was a thoroughfare, but in the second half of the 19th century, it turned residential.
-It ran from the Brda river to Bydgoszcz northern part of town and has gradually become the city center of trade and entertainment.
-During the interwar period, Gdańska street was the third longest street in Bydgoszcz with a total length of 3.19 km.
+Gdańsk Street is one of the main streets of downtown Bydgoszcz, Poland.
+Initially, the street was a thoroughfare, but in the second half of the 19th century, it was designated as residential.
+It ran from the Brda river to the northern part of Bydgoszcz, and has gradually become the city's center of trade and entertainment.
+During the interwar period, Gdańsk Street was the third longest street in Bydgoszcz, with a total length of 3.19 km.